bytebodger/allow/README.md

    middleInitial: '',
 }

-const doSomething = people => {
+const doSomething = thePeople => {
-   allow.anArrayOfInstances(people, person, 2, 50);
+   allow.anArrayOfInstances(thePeople, person, 2, 50);
    /*
-       This ensures that people is an array of "person" instances, that it has no fewer than 2 elements, and no more than 50 elements .
+       This ensures that thePeople is an array of "person" instances, that it has no fewer than 2 elements, and no more than 50 elements .
      */
 }
 ```